CarlFlood/CarlFlood/README.md

 - All of my public projects are available at [https://github.com/CarlFlood/](https://github.com/CarlFlood/)

-- Ask me about **MEAN/MERN stacks, HIPAA experience, Software security experience**
+- Ask me about **MEAN/MERN stacks, HIPAA experience, Employee Enablement**

 - How to reach me **carl@carlflood.com**